 Red Nation Film Festival features the only film competition in the world that offers guaranteed distribution of American Indian & Indigenous Award winning independent films, as well as films that screen at the festival to include a broadcast television release in partnership with Red Nation Television Network™, a global provider of streaming movies and TV series and soon to be announced Festival’s native films televised on a Cable server provider.

-The festival will kick off November 8, 2017 at Laemmle Theaters.
-Festival runs November 8 thru 18, closing with RNCI Red Nation Awards Show on November 18.
-Throughout the 11 days, the festivals diverse audience, made up of the public, journalists, educators, visiting filmmakers, A-list celebs, film distribution companies, will experience American Indian Cinema, with a lineup over 50+ American Indian & Indigenous films, with many screenings followed by Red Nation Q & A sessions with directors, producers and cast.
-Festival includes Red Nation Conversation Series Forum: Environment-Social Justice-Film, Native Film Market – Distribution-The Pitch, Indigenous Womens Climate Change Water March, Two-Spirited Film Series, Native Youth Matter Film Series, Indigenous Film Series, Environment Films – Native Allies, Retrospective Honoring Filmmakers, Native Women in Film & Television The Women & Their Films.
+The festival will kick off November 5, 2018 at Locations TBA.
+Festival runs November 5 thru 16.
+RNCI Red Nation Awards Show on November 16 at Laemmle Ahrya Fine Arts Theatre Beverly Hills CA. Throughout the 12 days, the festivals diverse audience, made up of the public, journalists, educators, visiting filmmakers, A-list celebs, film distribution companies, will experience American Indian Cinema, with a lineup over 57 Films.
+American Indian & Indigenous cinema, with many screenings followed by Red Nation Conversation Series Q & A sessions with directors, producers and cast.
+Festival includes Red Nation Conversation Series Forum: Environment-Social Justice-Films, Native FILM Market – Distribution-The Pitch, Two Spirit Film Series, Native Youth Matter Film Series, Indigenous Film Series, Environment Films – Native Allies, Retrospective Honoring Filmmakers, Native Women in Film & Television Films Directed by Women.

 Red Nation Film Festival – The Authentic Voice of American Indian & Indigenous Cinema™ is the world’s longest running exposition of films by and about Native people in Los Angeles – The Heart of the Entertainment Industry.
-The festival has served and celebrated 14 years of American Indian & Indigenous Filmmakers, performing artists, audiences, as well as build on partnerships with Network Corporations, Studios, Tribal Communities, American Indian owned Businesses, Production Companies, and Corporate Sponsors, all of which is based on integrity and their passion to keep our mission alive and thriving.
+The festival has served and celebrated 15 years of American Indian & Indigenous Filmmakers, performing artists, audiences, as well as build on partnerships with Network Corporations, Studios, Tribal Communities, American Indian owned Businesses, Public and Private Foundations, Production Companies, and Corporate Sponsors, all of which are based on integrity and their passion to keep our mission alive and thriving.
 Our trusted partners have become our family of the Festival audiences and patrons.

 The Festival, RNCI Red Nation Awards, Red Nation Television Network-Native is Here (RNTV), is all about #leadforward and has become the trustworthy content provider with its groundbreaking initiatives.
 Last year 2016, RNCI Red Nation Awards was broadcast LIVE for the fourth consecutive year, marking yet another histortic phenomenon.
 In 2014, RNCI Red Nation Awards Show made history in broadcasting LIVE.
 In 2013, RNCI Red Nation Awards Show made history in a televised broadcast reaching 19 million homes with our partnership with Comcast | NBC Universal and on Red Nation Television Channel – Native is Here to 10 million viewers in 37 countries, marking RNCI Red Nation Awards, the first American Indian Awards Show to televised and 2014 the first time an American Indian Awards Show was broadcast LIVE.